skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   no control file is used.
 This option may be used multiple times.

 -d, --defb `SIZE`
-  Disassemble as DEFB statements of this size (instead of as code) when no control file is used.
+  Disassemble as DEFB statements of this size (instead of as code).

 -e, --end `ADDR`
   Stop disassembling at this address; the default end address is 65536. `ADDR`